The Definitive Guide to the Best Podcast Hosting Platforms

 There’s a heap of other hosting services on top of ones we’ve reviewed above.

 There’s Audioboom which hosts some top podcasts in the UK.
 (It’s $10/month with some limitations.)
+There’s Captivate another UK based provider which starts at $17/month.
 And there’s Spreaker which has become known for doing live streaming podcasts.
 (Their standard price is $18/month, but they have cheaper options that come with limitations.)

 Stepping up a bit, an interesting service that hosts podcasts with large audiences is Megaphone.
 They’re used by media outlets like CBS and Vox as well as established podcast producer Gimlet.
 Another platform which is often used by big businesses and radio stations is Omny.
 (Price on application for both.)